Jim Thorpe: All-Around champion

 After his victories at the Olympic Games in Sweden, on September 2, 1912, Thorpe returned to Celtic Park, the home of the Irish American Athletic Club, in Queens, New York (where he had qualified four months earlier for the Olympic Games), to compete in the Amateur Athletic Union's All-Around Championship.
 Competing against Bruno Brodd of the Irish American Athletic Club and John L. Bredemus of Princeton University, he won seven of the ten events contested and came in second in the remaining three.
 With a total point score of 7,476 points, Thorpe broke the previous record of 7,385 points set in 1909 (also at Celtic Park), by Martin Sheridan, the champion athlete of the Irish American Athletic Club.
 Sheridan, a five-time Olympic gold medalist, was present to watch his record broken.
 He approached Thorpe after the event and shook his hand saying, "Jim, my boy, you're a great man.
 I never expect to look upon a finer athlete."
 He told a reporter from New York World, "Thorpe is the greatest athlete that ever lived.
 He has me beaten fifty ways.
 Even when I was in my prime, I could not do what he did today."

-Controversy
+Olympic medal controversy

 In 1912, strict rules regarding amateurism were in effect for athletes participating in the Olympics.
 Athletes who received money prizes for competitions, were sports teachers, or had competed previously against professionals, were not considered amateurs.
 They were barred from competition.